Great Stella Manual

 A dialog box appears with various options.
 In the Source section you may choose where to get the new model from (a memory slot, a built-in model or dual, or from a .stel file).

 Below this is the Placement section.
-Here you can choose whether to put the new model on faces or vertices of the original, and what depth to bury the model.
-At a depth of zero, the model will sit neatly on a face or vertex.
-At 100% the model will be completely buried inside the other model (at least at the face or vertex where it is attached).
-Negative values cause the new model to float above a face or vertex.
-You may also choose whether to put a copy of the new model on just one face/vertex, or all of the same type, shape, or shape and size, or even on all faces/vertices (regardless of shape).
+Here you can choose whether to put the new model on faces or vertices of the original, and at what height above these features to put the model.
+At a height of zero, the model will sit neatly on a face or vertex.
+Negative values will sink the model into the face/vertex.
+At -100% the model will be completely buried inside the other model (at least at the face or vertex where it is attached).
+Positive values cause the new model to float above a face or vertex.
+You may also choose whether to put a copy of the new model on just one face/vertex, or all those of the same type, shape, or shape and size, or even on all faces/vertices (regardless of shape).

 Next is the Size section.
 Here you can choose how big the added model should be.
 The size can be based on one of three options: